apacheignite/documentation/3rd-party-integration/base-concepts.md

 | <sup>**org.apache.ignite.cache.store.cassandra.utils.serializer.JavaSerializer** | <sup>Uses standard Java serialization framework |
 | <sup>**org.apache.ignite.cache.store.cassandra.utils.serializer.KryoSerializer** | <sup>Uses Kryo serialization framework |

-If you are using PRIMITIVE or BLOB persistence strategy you don't need to specify internal elements of `valuePersistence` tag, cause the idea of these two strategies is that the whole object should be persisted into one column of Cassandra table (which could be specified by 'column' attribute).
+If you are using **PRIMITIVE** or **BLOB** persistence strategy you don't need to specify internal elements of `valuePersistence` tag, cause the idea of these two strategies is that the whole object should be persisted into one column of Cassandra table (which could be specified by 'column' attribute).

 If you are using POJO persistence strategy you have two option (similar to two options for keys):
-* **Leave 'valuePersistence' tag empty** - in a such case, all the fields of POJO object class will be detected automatically using such rules:
+* Leave `valuePersistence` tag empty - in a such case, all the fields of POJO object class will be detected automatically using such rules:
   * Only fields having simple java types which could be directly mapped to [appropriate Cassandra types](http://docs.datastax.com/en/developer/java-driver/1.0/java-driver/reference/javaClass2Cql3Datatypes_r.html) will be detected.
   * Fields discovery mechanism takes into account `@QuerySqlField` annotation:
     * If `name` attribute is specified it will be used as a column name for Cassandra table.
 Otherwise field name in a lowercase will be used as a column name.
     * If `index` attribute is specified, secondary index will be created for corresponding column in Cassandra table (if such table does't exists).

-* **Specify persistence details inside 'valuePersistence' tag** - in a such case, you have to specify your POJO fields mapping to Cassandra table columns inside `valuePersistence` tag.
+* Specify persistence details inside `valuePersistence` tag - in a such case, you have to specify your POJO fields mapping to Cassandra table columns inside `valuePersistence` tag.

 If you selected the second option from the list above, you have to use `<field>` tag to specify POJO fields to Cassandra table columns mapping.
 The tag has following attributes: